UMDimReduction/LabGantt/README.md

 # LabGantt

-Gantt Chart creation for lab members and committees served on
+Gantt Chart creation for lab members and committees served on.

+Shamelessly copied from here: https://github.com/acgerstein/LabGantt